Make Your Own Simple Sanding Blocks

 Here’s how he does it:

-Mike Belzowski: Instead of just wrapping a piece of sandpaper around a block, I’ll glue pieces right to one surface fo the block.
-I’ve made simple jigs that I lay pre-cut blocks into.
-I divided a sheet of sandpaper into a quarter so it fits the sandpaper perfectly.
+Mike Belzowski: Instead of just wrapping a piece of sandpaper around a block, I’ll glue pieces right to one surface of the block.
+I make simple jigs into which I lay pre-cut blocks.
+I divide a sheet of sandpaper into quarters so it fits the blocks perfectly.
 Then I roll on an even coat of glue.
 Once I’ve applied the glue, I have another jig for stacking several layers of blocks and sandpaper.
 Once I have a few layers, I top the stack of blocks with a scrap of plywood and apply a set of clamps for about 10-15 minutes.
 After that, I cut them apart with a utility knife and stack them with the grit facing down to dry overnight.
 I also write numbers on the back of each block so I know what grit each one is.

 Chuck Miller: Great tip, Mike.
 Thanks for showing that to us.